Amanita ochrophylla

 Amanita ochrophylla is a fungus of the family Amanitaceae native to southeastern Australia.
 Its large and distinctive buff fruit bodies are common after rainfall.

 Taxonomy

 English mycologists Mordecai Cubitt Cooke and George Edward Massee described this species as Agaricus ochrophyllus in 1889, from a specimen collected from "sandy land near Brisbane".
 They thought it allied to Macrolepiota procera and placed it in the subgenus Lepiota.
 They described its gills as having the colour of "washed leather".
 Pier Andrea Saccardo named it Lepiota ochrophylla in 1891.
 It was placed in the genus Amanita by Australian mycologist John Burton Cleland in 1924.
 Within the genus Amanita, it is in the subgenus Lepidella, section Lepidella and subsection Gymnopodae.
-Molecular analysis showed an close relationship with Amanita proxima.
+Molecular analysis showed a close relationship with A. proxima.